NathanGr01-Bachelorarbeit/CSRBench-Generators-RDFox-C-SPARQL2.0-/README.md

 Configuration:
  * The project can be configured editing the setup.properties file.
 See https://github.com/dellaglio/csrbench-oracle/wiki/Configuration for a description of the properties.
- * An additional query parameter, query<i>.rspqlquery is provided.
+ * An additional query parameter, srb.query_i_.rspqlquery is provided.
 Those queries are used by C-SPARQL2.0 in order to provide answers.

 Execute the RDFoxWrapper:
  * RDFoxWrapper executes the queries that are specified in setup.properties